zarelaky/android-offline-docs-utils/README.md

 # android-offline-docs-utils
-replace element in android-sdk-docs , made it pointer to cdn which can be access in china. so it can be browser smoothly.
+replace element in android-sdk-docs , made it pointer to cdn which can be access in china. so it can be browsed smoothly.

 ## env
 python 3.5